Honey Bafna

 Honey Bafna (Born 25 July 1987) is an Indian television actor who appears in Bengali TV shows, OTT and films.

 Career

 Coming from a completely non-acting background, Honey started his acting career in Bengali serials as a junior artist with non-credited roles.
 His first credited television appearance was in Star Jalsha's Bengali serial Tumi Ashbe Bole (2015), where he played the negative character of Dr. Vivaan Chakraborty.
 He came to be known for playing the role of 'Balaram' in Star Jalsha's mythological serial Bhakter Bhagobaan Shri Krishna, and as Rishi in Zee Bangla's popular family drama Bokul Kotha.
 He appeared as Dwarakanath Ganguly, in the Star Jalsha period drama Prothoma Kadambini, based on the life of Bengal's first practising lady doctor Kadambini Ganguly.
 Honey moved into the OTT space with a role in Hoichoi's Bodhon.
-Honey is marking his big screen debut with Swapnouraan.
+Honey is marking his big screen debut with Swapno Uraan directed by Tulirekha Roy.